cloudfoundry/docs-dotnet-core-tutorial/docs/setup.md

 ## Overview

-Before you can push your app to {{ product_short }} you need to know the following:
+Before you can push the .NET sample app to {{ product_short }}, you must know the following:

 - Your username and password for your Cloud Foundry instance.
-- The organization and space where you want to deploy your app.
+- The organization and space where you want to deploy the .NET sample app.
 A Cloud Foundry workspace is organized into organizations, and within them, spaces.
 As a Cloud Foundry user, you have access to one or more organizations and spaces.
 - The API endpoint for your Cloud Foundry instance.
 See [Identify your Cloud Foundry API endpoint](#identify-your-cloud-foundry-api-endpoint) below.

 ## Identify your Cloud Foundry API endpoint